3 Ways to Perk up Your Home for SpringMarch 31, 2016

 You can also breathe new life into your old clothes, bed linens, and shades by using flowers and plants.
 Wash and dry all the fabrics you plan on using and purchase three to five springy colors in acrylic paint.
 Then you and the kids can walk around the backyard, a local park, or in the woods to find your favorite leaves and flowers.
 Once you’ve collected them, paint the underside of the leaves with the paint and lightly dip the flowers into the paint.
 Then gently press the plants onto the fabric.
 Voila!
 You have beautiful, spring-filled bed linens, and clothing that will be perfect throughout the warmer weather.
-I suggest letting each piece fully dry out in the sun and then washing once more.
+Let each piece fully dry out in the sun and then washing once more.